fcarella/flutter_docker_image/README.md

+Of course.
+Integrating VS Code is the best way to elevate this setup from a simple build environment to a full-featured Integrated Development Environment (IDE).

+Here is the updated `README.md`.
+It now includes a dedicated section on how to configure and use VS Code with the "Dev Containers" extension for a seamless, professional development workflow.

+---

 # Flutter Development in a Box: A Dockerized Fedora Environment

 Welcome, students!
 This project provides a complete, ready-to-use development environment for building Flutter applications.
 Think of it like a perfectly configured computer, packed neatly into a single box (a Docker container), that you can run on any machine.